H3AR7B3A7/SF-Assignment/README.md

                         else
                             forward to "jobstudent@parkshark.com"
                             reception++
-                    delete mail (* in info mailbox)
+                    delete mail (* in info@parkshark mailbox)
             else
-                liveSorting = false     // Stop program when there are no more new mails
+                liveSorting = false     // To stop program when there are no more new mails,
+                                        // but having the program sleep for some time would make
+                                        // more sense.
+This way it doesn't need to be restarted.
                 // Execute some extra code before shut down print # of mails
         sleep (intervalInMin toMillis)

     getListOfMails
-        listOfMails = (List) GET someApi
+        listOfMails = (List) GET someApi // The single most simplified line in this writing return listOfMails
-        return listOfMails

     deleteMail